 Slow turnaround time of banks and cheques

-Worse, the customer could be long gone or difficult to track down, now that the quid pro quo doesn’t apply.
-Also, if a trusting relationship wasn’t previously established, the business owner could be out of luck for this payment or have a difficult and expensive time collecting.
+Worse, the customer could be long gone or difficult to track down now that the quid pro quo doesn’t apply.
+Also, if a trusting relationship wasn’t previously established, the business owner could be out of luck with this payment or have a difficult and expensive time collecting.

 The cash flow cost of an NSF